-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. when selecting securities: after excluding controversial sectors and practices (including coal-related businesses), companies must achieve a minimum ESG score.
+The investment strategy guides investment

+when selecting securities: after excluding controversial sectors and practices (including coal-related businesses), companies must achieve a minimum ESG score.

 It should be noted that ESG criteria are integrated into the financial management of the Sub-Fund based on scores calculated by the management company and applied across the entire portfolio.